5 Obvious Things About Thailand are Foreigners Not Aware Of

 Much like Saigon and Ho Chi Minh City, foreigners often forget that Siam is the former name of Thailand.
 Locals today still refer to their motherland with the old name, especially when they're talking to each other.
 While foreigners will stop to think for a second when they catch the word, where is Siam?

 Contrary to popular believe, the name Bangkok does not comprise of English words that would make its meaning a vulgar one.
 Bangkok actually translates to 'the city of angels/celestial beings'.
-In Thai language, as how the residents of Bangkok call the place, the words are Krung Thep.
+In Thai language, the words are Krung Thep, and that's how how the Thais refer to the city even until today.

 The full name however, is much longer than that: